Date of visit: 6 November 2018

-The prisoners said it was ‘the best Cat C in the country’ with ‘great’ staff who ‘really care’ and used their first names.
-A unique prisoner-driven charity Growth Project aims to build the whole community with opportunities (inc. some of the joint events the CMs & SOs liked) and even new staff training by prisoners using their take on effective jailcraft!
-They agreed on the in-cells phones and top management, and liked monthly wing prisoner-manager meetings, informal visits and regular family days, and a Friends of Guys Marsh rail-prison bus for visitors.
+The prisoners said it was ‘the best One of four levels of security for male prisoners – from Cat A (high security) to Cat D (the lowest level) in the country’ with ‘great’ staff who ‘really care’ and used their first names.
+They praised the prison’s ‘Growth Project’ which fostered the active engagement of prisoners in whole-prison improvement, including building relationships between staff and prisoners, and even training new staff on effective The skills required by a Prison Officer to perform their role, in particular regarding the management and care of prisoners!
+They agreed on the in-cell phones and top management, and liked monthly wing prisoner-manager meetings, informal visits and regular family days, and a ‘Friends of Guys Marsh’ rail-prison bus for visitors.

-The Officers rated the ‘very close knit’ supportive staff (and staff care team who ‘really go out of their way’), ‘plenty of informal socials’ out of work, and the daily full staff briefing attended by the ‘very good’ and a ‘highly visible’ Governor who was ‘approachable’, ‘listens’ and ‘supports staff’.
+The Officers rated the ‘very close knit’ supportive staff (and staff care team who ‘really go out of their way’), ‘plenty of informal socials’ out of work, and the daily full staff briefing attended by the ‘very good’ and ‘highly visible’ Governor, who was ‘approachable’, ‘listens’ and ‘supports staff’.
 They valued the annual staff well-being days, and annual award and celebration events for staff held outside the jail.
 They, too, rated the prisoners’ family visits and in-cell phones.